-- 10.1 Inspire Education Trust is committed to providing children with a safe environment, in which they can learn.
-We take safer recruitment seriously and all staff are subject to the following checks:

-- Identity check

-- DBS clearance

-- Prohibition from teaching checks (where required)

-- Barred List check

-- Section 128 checks (as required leadership and management)

-- Reference check (two references required)

-- Professional qualifications check

-- Right to work in the UK check

-- Further checks for those who have lived outside the UK - Disqualification Under the Childcare Act 2006 checks (as required) - Verification on the candidate's mental and physical fitness may also be checked - 10.2 A record of all checks on members of staff will be held on the Single Central Record. - 10.3 All new members of staff will be required to obtain DBS clearance.
-Inspire Education Trust reserves the right for any of its academies to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children and may ask candidates to be registered on the DBS update service. - 10.4 At least one member of every interview panel will have undergone Safer Recruitment training which will be refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals beyond what is required. - 10.6 Any visitor to the academy who has not been subject to the necessary checks will be supervised at all times and risk assessed. - 10.7 All safer recruitment practices at Inspire Education Trust comply with Keeping Children Safe in Education (September 2021).
-See Part 3 of Keeping Children Safe in Education (September 2021) for further information.
+- 10.1 The Inspire Education Trust is committed to providing children with a safe environment, in which they can learn.
+We take safer recruitment seriously and all staff are subject to the following checks; - Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (two references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required); and - Verification of the candidate's mental and physical fitness may also be sought. - 10.2 A record of all checks completed for members of staff will be recorded on the Single Central Record. - 10.3 All new members of staff will be required to obtain DBS clearance.
+The Inspire Education Trust reserves the right to re-check DBS clearance for any member of staff where information is received that indicates they may pose a risk to children and may request candidates to register on the DBS update service. - 10.4 At least one member of every interview panel will have undertaken Safer Recruitment training which it is recommended is refreshed every 2 years.

+- 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance. - 10.6 Any visitor to the academies who has not been subject to the necessary checks will be supervised at all times and a risk assessment completed. - 10.7 All safer recruitment practices at the Inspire Education Trust comply with Keeping Children Safe in Education (September 2022).
+See Part 3 of Keeping Children Safe in Education (September 2022) for further information.
 See Safer Recruitment policy for further details.